qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

 ==================================

 Server python plugins are loaded once when the FCGI application starts.
-They register one or more :class:`QgsServerFilter <qgis.server.QgsServerFilter>` (from this point, you might find useful a quick look to the `server plugins API docs <https://qgis.org/api/group__server.html>`_).
+They register one or more :class:`QgsServerFilter <qgis.server.QgsServerFilter>` (from this point, you might find useful a quick look to the :api:`server plugins API docs <group__server.html>`).
 Each filter should implement at least one of three callbacks:

 * :meth:`requestReady() <qgis.server.QgsServerFilter.requestReady>`
 * :meth:`responseComplete() <qgis.server.QgsServerFilter.responseComplete>`